publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396d.md

 [Pub.
 L. 100–360, title IV, § 411][/us/pl/100/360/s411](l)(3)(C)(i), formerly § 411(l)(3)(C), July 1, 1988, [102 Stat.
 803][/us/stat/102/803], as redesignated by [Pub.
 L. 100–485, title VI, § 608(d)(27)(E)][/us/pl/100/485/s608/d/27/E], Oct.
 13, 1988, [102 Stat.
 2423][/us/stat/102/2423], provided that:

-> “Effective as of the date of the enactment of this Act \[July 1, 1988\] and until the effective date of section 1919(c) of such Act \[[section 1396r(c) of this title][/us/usc/t42/s1396r/c], see Effective Date note set out under [section 1396r of this title][/us/usc/t42/s1396r]\], section 1905(c) of the Social Security Act \[subsec. (c) of this section\] is deemed to include the requirement described in section 1919(c)(3)(A) of such Act (as inserted by section 4211(a)(3) of OBRA).”
+> “Effective as of the date of the enactment of this Act \[July 1, 1988\] and until the effective date of section 1919(c) of such Act \[[42 U.S.C.
+1396r(c)][/us/usc/t42/s1396r/c], see Effective Date note set out under [42 U.S.C.
+1396r][/us/usc/t42/s1396r]\], section 1905(c) of the Social Security Act \[[42 U.S.C.
+1396d(c)][/us/usc/t42/s1396d/c]\] is deemed to include the requirement described in section 1919(c)(3)(A) of such Act (as inserted by section 4211(a)(3) of OBRA).”

  __Regulations for Intermediate Care Facilities for Mentally Retarded__

 [Pub.
 L. 99–272, title IX, § 9514][/us/pl/99/272/s9514], Apr.
 7, 1986, [100 Stat.
 213][/us/stat/100/213], provided that:

-> “The Secretary of Health and Human Services shall promulgate proposed regulations revising standards for intermediate care facilities for the mentally retarded under title XIX of the Social Security Act \[this subchapter\] within 60 days after the date of the enactment of this Act \[Apr.
+> “The Secretary of Health and Human Services shall promulgate proposed regulations revising standards for intermediate care facilities for the mentally retarded under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] within 60 days after the date of the enactment of this Act \[Apr.
 7, 1986\].”

  __Life Safety Code Recognition__

 [Pub.
 L. 99–272, title IX, § 9515][/us/pl/99/272/s9515], Apr.
 7, 1986, [100 Stat.
 213][/us/stat/100/213], provided that:

-> “For purposes of section 1905(c) of the Social Security Act \[subsec. (c) of this section\], an intermediate care facility for the mentally retarded (as defined in section 1905(d) of such Act) which meets the requirements of the relevant sections of the 1985 edition of the Life Safety Code of the National Fire Protection Association shall be deemed to meet the fire safety requirements for intermediate care facilities for the mentally retarded until such time as the Secretary specifies a later edition of the Life Safety Code for purposes of such section, or the Secretary determines that more stringent standards are necessary to protect the safety of residents of such facilities.”
+> “For purposes of section 1905(c) of the Social Security Act \[[42 U.S.C.
+1396d(c)][/us/usc/t42/s1396d/c]\], an intermediate care facility for the mentally retarded (as defined in section 1905(d) of such Act) which meets the requirements of the relevant sections of the 1985 edition of the Life Safety Code of the National Fire Protection Association shall be deemed to meet the fire safety requirements for intermediate care facilities for the mentally retarded until such time as the Secretary specifies a later edition of the Life Safety Code for purposes of such section, or the Secretary determines that more stringent standards are necessary to protect the safety of residents of such facilities.”

  __Study of Federal Medical Assistance Percentage Formula and of Adjustments of Target Amounts for Federal Medicaid Expenditures; Report to Congress__